mozilla/testpilot-meta/experiments/no-more-404s/data.md

 Tired of dead ends on the web?
 We'll let you know when there's a saved version of what you're looking for on the Wayback Machine.

 ### Measurements
-In addition to the data collected by all Test Pilot experiments, here are the key things you should know about what is happening when you use No More 404s:
+In addition to the <a href="https://testpilot.firefox.com/privacy" target="_blank">data</a> collected by all Test Pilot experiments, here are the key things you should know about what is happening when you use No More 404s:
 <ul>
 <li>We collect basic usage on how many times you encounter a Page Not Found error (code 404), how many times a cached version of that page exists from Archive.org, and how many times you choose to view the cached version.</li>
 <li>To provide cached versions of pages, we send 404 error page URLs to Archive.org. <a href="https://archive.org/" target=_blank">Archive.org</a> discloses its privacy policy <a href="https://archive.org/about/terms.php" target="blank">here</a>.</li>
 <li>We do not  collect  URLs of the pages you request or the URLs we send to Archive.org.</li>
+<li>We may share survey results you submit to us and aggregated telemetry data related to this experiment with the Internet Archive.</li>
 </ul>

 ### Introduction